vinnylawlor/usefulscripts/docs/FX Trading/FX_Trading_Terms_README.md

 ```

 ## 6. Allocation
 **Allocation** assigns portions of a filled trade to funds/accounts post-execution or via pre-trade rules.
+Is the process of assigning portions of an executed FX trade to different underlying accounts, funds, or clients.
+- Common in asset management and fund trading, where a single trade is executed on behalf of multiple portfolios.
+- Post-trade allocation ensures accurate record-keeping and compliance with investment mandates.
+- Can be done manually or automatically via straight-through processing (STP).

 ```mermaid
 flowchart LR